-Students should be aware that under the Alberta Protection of Person in Care Act, they may be required to satisfy a criminal record check before being allowed to serve a period of internship/practicum placement/field experience placement.
-Refer to \$23.8.3 for more information.
+Students should be aware that under the Protection for Persons in Care Act, they may be required to satisfy a criminal record check before being allowed to serve a period of internship/practicum placement/field experience placement.
+Refer to §23.8.3 for more information.